swapnil-mishra/twitter-add-list-nav/Readme.md

 Being the freequest twitter list user i always wanted to have one click access to my lists on twitter home page.
 This chrome extenstion/plugin tries to do that by adding a navigation item names "Lists" on twitter's main navigation.

-Alernatively, this can also serve as tiny boilerplace code you wish to work on a chrome extensions.
+Alernatively, this can also serve as tiny boilerplace code if you wish to work on a chrome extensions.

 _Below is an animated gif showing how to install it._
 ***